Welcome to the

 pitch (HP) stretching from C4 (262 Hz) to C6 (1047 Hz).
 This

-a fluctuating pure tone in head centered,
+sounds as a fluctuating pure tone in head centered,

 - HP- Two-octave scale in the same